AbrahamDrinkin14/voice-satellite-card-integration/README.md

 | Wake word on low-end hardware | ⚠️ Struggles | ✅ CPU only, no GPU needed |
 | Survives reboots | ⚠️ Manual relaunch | ✅ Start on boot |

 On top of the voice side, Kiosk Satellite is a complete Home Assistant kiosk: lockdown with an exit gesture and PIN, screensavers, scheduled light/dark themes, and a full remote web admin.
-Grab the APK from its [releases page](https://github.com/jxlarrea/kiosk-satellite/releases).
+Grab the APK from its [download page](https://kiosksatellite.com/download).

 Not on Android, or already invested in another kiosk app?
 [Fully Kiosk Browser](https://play.google.com/store/apps/details?id=de.ozerov.fully) (Android) and [Kiosker Pro](https://kiosker.io) (iOS) remain fully supported, including screensaver backlight dimming and (Fully Kiosk) motion-dismiss.